quicwg/load-balancers/draft-duke-quic-retry-offload.md

 in the Opaque Data.
 If the Initial Packet has altered the Connection ID or source IP address, authentication of the token will fail.

-Upon receipt of an Initial packet with a token that begins with '0', the retry offload MUST validate the token in accordance with the QUIC specification.
+Upon receipt of an Initial packet with a token that begins with '0', the Retry Offload MUST validate the token in accordance with the QUIC specification.

 In active mode, the offload MUST issue Retry packets for all Client initial packets that contain no token, or a token that has the first bit set to '1'.
 It